Jenarththan2001/Biometric-Door-Locking-System/README.md

+# BIO GUARD ATTENDANCE

-# Biometric Door Locking and Attendance System
+## Biometric Door Locking and Attendance System

 ## Overview
 This system integrates a fingerprint scanner, solenoid lock, and web application with the ESP32 microcontroller to enhance security and manage attendance efficiently.
 Key functionalities include: